SettleMint

 Complete asset setup

 Follow the wizard through asset class, type, and basic configuration.
-See Create asset for details.
+See Create asset for the full asset creation flow.

 Compliance module selection with Collateral requirement